murkl/arch-os/docs/README.md

    keyboard layout or network step is needed beforehand: the interface asks for a keymap, and a machine with no link is told to connect one with `iwctl` before it will go any further.

+On a stock [Arch Linux ISO](https://archlinux.org/download/) the same command is what starts an installation: it fetches the latest release, unpacks it and runs it. `MODE=install|create` picks either half by hand, and `DEBUG=true` keeps both off the hardware.

 `Ctrl+C` asks what to do with the machine — restart it or switch it off — and does not drop out into a blank console: there is nothing behind the installer to